 Terrible twos.
 Treacherous threes.
 Whatever you want to call it, this developmental stage is a challenge.
-If you feel like it is a challenge that you are losing however, you can try these six effective parenting tips for dealing with an out-of-control toddler.
+If you are struggling to parent a toddler, you can try these five parenting tips.

 Just like any twelve step program, the first movement toward change is admitting that you are struggling and need help.
 You might have a problem controlling your toddler if you exhibit any of these warning signs: